 And, finally, you can export your document as a viewable online dashboard to internal and external stakeholders.

 - Depending on the level of access you would like, select the appropriate access level on the pop-up window.
 We recommend Anyone with the link or Login and password required.
+More detailed information about publishing a dashboard can be found in our How to Publish a Document as a Web Page (Dashboard).

 - Click Publish and then Open in new tab.